Join our 4 month medical assistant program

 Certificate programs do not include a degree, but they are usually faster and less expensive than degree programs.
 Most employers do not have a preference about where a medical assistant earns their certificate.

 Certificate programs can be completed through technical colleges or online, and cost anywhere from $1,900 - $5,000.
-Most of the cheapest MA programs are certificate programs, not degree programs.
+Most of the cheapest medical assistant programs are certificate programs, not degree programs.

 Stepful’s online medical assistant certificate program, for example, is great for people who need flexibility and don’t want to attend an expensive program.
-Our program can be completed in just four months, includes an externship, and offers a 100% job placement guarantee.
+Our program can be completed in just four months, includes support for finding an externship, and offers career coaching to help you find a job.

 Associate Degree Programs